mourawas/theblockbusters-datastory/sections/02_what_is_success.md

 By unpacking these metrics, we hope to better understand the dynamics of what makes a movie successful.
 Whether it’s a critically acclaimed masterpiece, a box office juggernaut, or a cultural phenomenon watched by millions, each metric contributes to the bigger picture of cinematic success.

-The ROI was calculated as the ratio of the logarithm of revenue to the logarithm of the budget.
-This transformation was necessary because the distributions of votes, budget, and revenue were skewed, as shown in the plot below.
-The same transformation was applied to ROI after its calculation, as it also exhibited skewness.
+All success metric have been converted in logarithmic form before starting the analysis.
+This transformation was necessary because the distributions of votes, budget, revenue, and ROI were very skewed and difficult to work with.
+The plots here below shows the distribution of the metrics before the transformation.

 <figure class="center">
   <img src="./assets/img/density_subplots.png" class = "center" width="1000">
 </figure>

-To address this, we applied a logarithmic transformation.
-The resulting distributions are as follows:
+After applying the logarithmic transformation we obtain the following plots.

 <figure class="center">
   <img src="./assets/img/log_transformed_density_subplots.png" class = "center" width="1000">
 </figure>

 To understand further the relationships between the factors we’re analyzing, the first step was to create a scatter matrix.
-This gave us a visual overview of how these variables interact with each other.
+This gives us a visual overview of how these variables interact with each other.

 <figure class="center">
   <img src="./assets/img/01GGpairs.png" class = "center" width="1000">
 </figure>

-The scatter matrix revealed noticeable correlations between some variables, particularly revenues, number of votes, budget and ratings.
-However, ROI stood out as being less consistently correlated with the others.
+The scatter matrix reveals noticeable correlations between some variables.
+In particular revenues, number of votes, and ratings seem to be highly correlated and likely deliver the same information about the movie.
+On the other hand, the ROI stood out for being less consistently correlated with the other metrics.

-Since we have much more reliable and complete information about popularity, measured as the logarithm of the number of votes, we will prioritize this metric to determine a movie's success.
+Since we have much more reliable and complete information about popularity, that we define as the logarithm of the number of votes, we will use this metric to determine a movie's success.
 Popularity reflects audience engagement and the reach of a film, making it a practical and robust measure for our analysis.
 Additionally, its strong correlations with revenue and budget reinforce its suitability as a central indicator of success.

 #  A small detour: the Return on Investment (ROI)

-ROI stood out as less consistently correlated with other metrics, to explore this further, it makes sense to examine ROI in the context of budget size.
+Since ROI stood out for not being correlated with other metrics, we explore this aspect a bit further, before continuing with our analysis.
+In particular we examine the ROI in the context of budget size.

-Dividing movies into low-budget and high-budget categories reveals key differences in ROI.
-To visualize this, we plotted ROI using different colors to distinguish between high-budget and low-budget movies:
+Dividing movies into low-budget and high-budget categories reveals key differences in term of ROI.
+To visualize this, we plotted the ROI against the budget using different colors to distinguish between high-budget and low-budget movies.

 <br>
 <div style="display: flex; justify-content: center; margin-top: -40px;">
     {% include plots/02_ROI_highvslow_budget.html %}
 </div>

-Low-budget films often achieve higher ROI percentages due to lower costs and risks, while high-budget movies generate larger overall profits despite lower efficiency.
+Low-budget films often achieve higher ROI percentages due to lower costs, while high-budget movies generate larger overall profits despite lower efficiency.
 This reflects the tradeoff: smaller productions focus on efficiency, while blockbusters rely on scale and heavy investments to maximize revenue.

-This division also raises interesting questions about production strategies and audience expectations.
-For instance, do certain genres perform better within specific budget ranges?
-Are there patterns in the types of films that succeed at different scales?
-Exploring these questions could reveal valuable insights into the complex interplay between budgets, revenues, and ROI.

 <figure class="center">
   <img src="./assets/img/9e3ek0.jpg" alt = "ROI Meme" class = "center" width="500">